lml/commontator/README.md

   This will create a link in the view that the user will be able to click to display the comment thread.

-  Note that model's record must already exist in the database, so do not use this in new.html.erb, _form.html.erb or similar.
+  Note that model's record must already exist in the database, so do not use this in `new.html.erb`, `_form.html.erb` or similar.
-  We recommend you use this in the model's show.html.erb.
+  We recommend you use this in the model's `show.html.erb` or similar.

 3. Controllers

   By default, the `commontator_thread` method only links to the desired comment thread.
   If you want, instead, to have the thread display right away when the corresponding view page is loaded, just add the following method call to the controller action that displays the view in question:

   ```ruby
   commontator_thread_show(commontable)